Equations

 - One or more equations did not get rendered due to their size.

-Executes the given conv block without converting regular goal into a conv
+Executes the given conv block without converting regular goal into a conv goal.

 Equations